Implementing LRU Cache like Building a Lego

 cache

-must have an order to distinguish between recently used and least recently used data.
-When the capacity is full, the least recently used element must be removed to make space.We need to quickly find if a
+must have a sequence to distinguish between recently used and long-unused data.
+When the capacity is full, the least recently used element should be removed to make space.We need to quickly find whether a certain

 key